swcarpentry/python-novice-gapminder/index.md

 layout: lesson
 ---
-This lesson is an introduction to programming Python for people with little or no previous programming experience.
+This lesson is an introduction to programming Python for people with little or no previous programming experience using analysis of tabular data as a motivating example.
 It is designed to be used in both [Data Carpentry]({{ site.dc_site }}) and [Software Carpentry]({{ site.swc_site }}) workshops.
 This lesson references the Jupyter Notebook,